Air Conditioner Repair Checklist

 - Shut off power fully at the breaker or outdoor switch.

 - Clear greenery waste around the unit.
 Once you’ve removed larger refuse within a two-foot range, you can use a soft brush or vacuum to gingerly remove dust from the unit’s fins.
-Misshapen fins can also affect capability, so you can attempt to correct them with a dinner knife.
+Misshapen fins can also affect capability.

 - Use a hose nozzle to gingerly clean the fins from inside the equipment.
 Don’t get water on the fan motor.